jinmingteo/SynthText/README.md

 Laterly those word will be used to render text to the images.
 But for japanese (chinese, korean, etc) they do not be seperated by space.
 Currently, i randomly add space to input text source.
 This allow SynthText to work normally.
-(Actually, a japanese dictionary should be used to split text source into meaningful word.)
-I will implement this later.
+(Actually, we should use nltk to parse language and select word, line, param)

 This should word Chinese, Korean and other utf-8 characters.